dblalock/dblalock.github.io/_posts/2018-3-10-how-to-undergrad-research.md

  - One or more peer-reviewed papers with your name on them
  - A recommendation from a faculty member

 What a "successful" undergraduate research experience looks like depends on your personal goals.
 If your goal is to pursue a PhD or a research-heavy MS, one of the most important outcomes of undergraduate research is the recommendation you (hopefully) end up with at the end.
-Recommendations factors highly in university acceptance decisions, and while they may take many forms, an example of a good one might be:
+Recommendations factor highly in university acceptance decisions, and while they may take many forms, an example of a good one might be:

 <!-- What a "successful" undergraduate research experience looks like depends on your personal goals.
 For many goals, there's little I can tell you that you don't already know.
 If your goal is to pursue a PhD or research-heavy MS, however, I can tell you that a large portion of "successful" is getting a recommendation that looks roughly as follows: -->